 We have an annual Open Gardens and join with the other 3 churches in our Benefice for the Wantsum Group Rogation Walk annually.

-We regularly gather at the back of the church for coffee or tea after our morning Service
+We regularly gather at the back of the church for coffee or tea after our Sunday morning Service.

 Gifts are brought to our Patronal Festival, the Sunday nearest to 6th December; these are linked with the Wantsum Group’s Operation Christmas Child,